 As much as I love the city life and the outdoors, I have a special love for the quiet place especially if they are filled with beautiful books like this library.
-State library in Adelaide is close to King William Street and is unique in design as it is half modern and half centuries old building in one.
+State Library in Adelaide is close to King William Street and is unique in design as it is half modern and half centuries-old building in one.
 This is one of the lesser-known sights to see when visiting Adelaide Australia.
 If you are tired of the hustle and bustle of the city or just want a quiet space to read a book, or do some work, state library won’t disappoint you.

-I also recommend exploring Adelaide Hills, Port Adelaide, perhaps taking Adelaide oval tour, Cleland wildlife park, swimming at the Henley Beach, ( check out the beachside suburbs of Largs Bay, Somerton, Brighton, Seacliff,) visit Adelaide zoo, explore Mclaren Vale, Hahndorf, take a river cruise on the Murray River or walking along the river Torrens.
+I also recommend exploring Adelaide Hills, Port Adelaide, perhaps taking Adelaide oval tour, Cleland wildlife park, swimming at the Henley Beach, ( check out the beachside suburbs of Largs Bay, Somerton, Brighton, Seacliff,) visit Adelaide zoo, explore Mclaren Vale, Hahndorf, take a river cruise on the Murray River or walking along the River Torrens.

 Another best things to do is to keep an eye on Adelaide upcoming events on Facebook or Google.
 When I was there, I checked whats on in Adelaide on facebook events and found out a Nepalese New year event in the light square!
 It was a lot of fun to eat some momos and chowmein after a long time!

-Exploring Adelaide day tour and multi-day road trips
+Day tour and multi-day road trips

 Below are my recommendations for trips outside of Adelaide.
 All of them can be done as a day tour but you can see more and do more on multi-day tours.